ispc/ispc/docs/ispc.rst

 Selecting The Compilation Target
 --------------------------------

-There are three options that affect the compilation target: ``--arch``, which sets the target architecture, ``--cpu``, which sets the target CPU, and ``--target``, which sets the target instruction set.
+There are four options that affect the compilation target: ``--arch``, which sets the target architecture, ``--cpu``, which sets the target CPU, ``--target``, which sets the target instruction set, and ``--target-os``, which sets the target operating system.

-If none of these options is specified, ``ispc`` generates code for the architecture of the system the compiler is running on (i.e. 64-bit x86-64 (``--arch=x86-64``) on x86 systems and ARM NEON on ARM systems.
+If none of these options is specified, ``ispc`` generates code for the host OS and for the architecture of the system the compiler is running on (i.e.
+64-bit x86-64 (``--arch=x86-64``) on x86 systems and ARM NEON on ARM systems.

 To compile to a 32-bit x86 target, for example, supply ``--arch=x86`` on the command line: